Ebenezhar/xcelero-img-app-fe/README.md

-# Project Name : Images Grids
+# Project Name : Image Grid

 Description : The purpose of this application is to get the multiple images from the users and save it in the database and display them in the card to every users.